-The inner settings of a model varied across published papers.
-Tsiouris et al. discarded intermediate dropout layer since it did not show significant influence on the basis of shuffle \cite{Tsiouris2018}.
-Qiu et al. applied the corrupting operation to stacked autoencoder for seizure detection \cite{Qiu2018}.
-Specifically, they designed a denoising sparse autoencoder whose inputs can be set to zero, improving robustness and reducing overfitting.
-In addition to the inner settings, disease detection performance is influenced by data.
-Mumtaz et al. found that unipolar depression can be more accurately detected using the EEG recorded under the condition of eyes open compared to eyes closed \cite{Mumtaz2019}.
-In the paper of ADHD detection using a CNN model, EEG signals at different channels were rearranged to make adjacent channels together in the connectivity matrix to improve accuracy \cite{Chen2019e}.
-Moreover, Tsiouris et al. shuffled interictal and preictal segments of EEG to avoid overfitting in seizure detection \cite{Tsiouris2018}.
-As a result, non-adjacent preictal segments were randomly selected as an input of their LSTM-based networks.
-Yuan et al. used a channel-aware module to enhance the capability of feature learning and focus on important and relevant EEG channels \cite{Yuan2019a}.
-Daoud et al. computed the statistical variance and entropy for channels, and selected these with the highest variance entropy for seizure prediction \cite{Daoud2019}.
+Beyond the selection of deep learning models, model settings also vary across studies.
+Tsiouris et al. found that overfitting problem can be mitigated by shuffling input EEG segments, which could replace the dropout role partially \cite{Tsiouris2018}.
+Qiu et al. applied data corruption in the stacked autoencoder for seizure detection \cite{Qiu2018}.
+Specifically, they designed a denoising sparse autoencoder, in which some of the input data were set to zero.
+This improved model robustness and reduced overfitting problem.
+In addition, performance is also influenced by the condition of data recording.
+Mumtaz et al. found that unipolar depression can be more accurately detected using the EEG recorded under the condition of eyes open compared to that of eyes closed \cite{Mumtaz2019}.
+In the study of attention deficit hyperactivity disorder (ADHD) detection using a CNN model, EEG signals at different channels were rearranged to make adjacent channels together in the connectivity matrix to improve accuracy \cite{Chen2019e}.
+Moreover, Tsiouris et al. shuffled interictal and preictal segments of EEG to avoid the overfitting in seizure detection \cite{Tsiouris2018}.
+Yuan et al. used a channel-aware module to enhance the capability of feature learning and concentrate on important and relevant EEG channels \cite{Yuan2019a}.
+Daoud et al. computed the statistical variance and entropy of the channels, and selected those with the highest variance entropy product for seizure prediction \cite{Daoud2019}.